nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 }
 ```

 Golang also provides struct types, with some differences.
-In C, struct serialization occours direcly.
-Let's say I use malloc to allocate a page size of memory, in this case 4096 bytes.
-When I cast it to a struct type, it uses automatically the total amount of bytes that the struct needs, and the rest stays free for another purpose.
+In C, struct serialization occurs directly.
+Let's say I use malloc to allocate a page size of memory, in this case, 4096 bytes.
+When I cast it to a struct type, it automatically uses the total amount of bytes that the struct needs, and the rest stays free for another purpose.

-In Golang, it is also possible to serialize a struct, but it is not so direct as in C. Knowing that, and considering that converting bytes to another data type to convert them again and, afterwards, do some operations, would become slow for large data operations, I've decided to build my own serialization process for my Nodes and Leaves.
+In Golang, it is also possible to serialize a struct, but it is not so direct as in C. Knowing that, and considering that converting bytes to another data type to convert them again and, afterwards, do some operations would become slow for large data operations, I've decided to build my own serialization process for my Nodes and Leaves.

-I researched and saw that Golang has two libraries used to deal with byte arrays, Binary and Bytes, containing functions to work directly with bytes and binary information.
+I researched and saw that Golang has two libraries used to deal with byte arrays: Binary and Bytes, containing functions to work directly with bytes and binary information.

 ## Golang Struct

-Every Node is one page, and one page corresponds to an array of bytes.
-So, to build our struct we need to fill up an array of bytes.
+Every node is one page, and one page corresponds to an array of bytes.
+So, to build our struct, we need to fill up an array of bytes.
 I thought it would be a good idea to have a struct like this:

 ```go
 type TreeNode struct {